Glob goal

 The useful use case here would be to represent a set of test files as a set of goals.
 The example could be found in the project's own build file.

-Why this may be useful?
-Imagine in your nodejs application you have test1.js
+Why may this be useful?
+Imagine in your Node.js application you have test1.js

 , test2.js